 AI prompts

-base on Easily and securely send things from one computer to another :crocodile: :package:
+base on Easily and securely send things from one computer to another :crocodile: :package: <p align="center">

 <p align="center">

-<p align="center">This project is supported by <a href="https://github.com/sponsors/schollz">Github sponsors</a>.</p>
+This project is supported by <a href="https://github.com/sponsors/schollz">GitHub sponsors</a>.

 `croc` is a tool that allows any two computers to simply and securely transfer files and folders.
 AFAIK, *croc* is the only CLI file-transfer tool that does **all** of the following:

-- allows **any two computers** to transfer data (using a relay)
+- Allows **any two computers** to transfer data (using a relay)

-- provides **end-to-end encryption** (using PAKE)
+- Provides **end-to-end encryption** (using PAKE)

-- enables easy **cross-platform** transfers (Windows, Linux, Mac)
+- Enables easy **cross-platform** transfers (Windows, Linux, Mac)

-- allows **multiple file** transfers
+- Allows **multiple file** transfers

-- allows **resuming transfers** that are interrupted
+- Allows **resuming transfers** that are interrupted

-- local server or port-forwarding **not needed**
+- No need for local server or port-forwarding

-- **ipv6-first** with ipv4 fallback
+- **IPv6-first** with IPv4 fallback

-- can **use proxy**, like tor
+- Can **use a proxy**, like Tor

 For more information about `croc`, see [my blog post](https://schollz.com/tinker/croc6/) or read a [recent interview I did](https://console.substack.com/p/console-91).